oneeve8/kobble-data/content/Tutorial2.md

-add an image or video to a Markdown file.
+Next I’ll show you how to add an image or video to a Markdown file.

 To add an image, the Markdown syntax is an exclamation point,